First Day Hikes: History

 Beginning in 2023, the number of hikes rebounded to levels roughly similar to before the pandemic, with over 1,000 hikes being offered in a year.
 In 2024, Texas set a record for any state by having 17,000 total miles hiked in a single year.
 Nationwide, the year 2024 also saw milestones being reached of over 500,000 participants having walked over 1,000,000 miles during the existence of the program.

+In some cases, first day hikes can be associated with milestones in a state's park system, such as in 2026 when they marked the beginning of celebration of the 75th anniversary of Delaware's state park system.
+Nationwide, the year 2026 also saw revised branding for the First Day Hikes program to associate it with the United States Semiquincentennial.